CQUniversity PhD Scholarship

 - Well-developed computer skills, including experience with Microsoft Word, Excel, Access, Powerpoint, Endnote, and SPSS or similar statistical software.

-In addition, expertise in physical activity and sedentary behaviour research is desirable, but not essential.
-Candidates with a health promotion or chronic disease prevention background are also encouraged to apply.
+In addition, expertise in physical activity promotion and/or plastic waste reduction behaviours research is desirable, but not essential.
+Candidates with a health promotion, chronic disease prevention and/or environmental sciences (i.e. plastic pollution) background are also encouraged to apply.
 The successful applicant will be required to publish papers related to their thesis during the period of candidature.
 The successful candidate will be required to engage with children, families and community organisations, and potentially travel for data collection purposes around Australia.
-The successful applicant must commence their candidature in 2019.
+The successful applicant must commence their candidature in 2021.

-The PhD Candidate will be part of the vibrant Physical Activity Research Group at CQUniversity’s North Rockhampton campus.
-The research group includes 15 staff with a strong focus on innovative interventions to improve physical activity and sedentary behaviours for the prevention of chronic disease.
+The PhD Candidate will be part of the vibrant Physical Activity Research Group within the Appleton Institute at CQUniversity Australia.
+The PhD Candidate can be based at the CQUniversity North Rockhamton campus (where the Physical Activity Research Group is located) or work remotely from any CQUniversity campus in Australia.
+The Physical Activity Research Group includes 15 staff with a strong focus on innovative IT-based interventions to improve physical activity behaviours for the prevention of chronic disease.
 The Group hosts the world-renowned 10,000 Steps Program, a web- and smartphone-based physical activity program with over 400,000 registered participants and over 50,000 app downloads.
 In the last 5 years, the Physical Activity Research Group has secured over $5M of funds (mostly through NHMRC, ARC and NHF grants, as well as through Queensland Government support).
-The Group has secured 6 competitive Fellowships (4 Early Career NHMRC, 2 NHF Future Leader Fellowships) and was involved in securing 6 Project Grants (NHMRC, ARC, NHF).
-In the last two years, researchers have published over 60 peer-reviewed papers in high-quality journals.
+The Group has secured 8 competitive Fellowships (6 Early Career NHMRC, 2 NHF Future Leader Fellowships) and was involved in securing 8 Project Grants (NHMRC, ARC, NHF).
+In the last two years, researchers have published over 60 peer-reviewed papers in high quality journals.
 The Physical Activity Research Group collaborates with a number of internationally renowned research groups based in Australia, Europe and North America (e.g., Deakin University, The University of Newcastle, Ghent University, University of Alberta).
 This scholarship will provide the PhD Candidate with a strong research environment with ample opportunities for research collaborations at the national and international level.